ShannaSeigel/digital-brain/home-note.md

 ### Interesting New Notes
 - [AI and the Law, webinar summary](zk-public/artificial-intelligence-and-law-webinar) - Nov-13-2020
 - [Reading "Flow" eBook](zk-public/ebook-summary-flow) - Notes while reading this book (started Nov-16-2020)
+- [Coworking Resources](zk-public/coworking-resources.md) - Thinking about work or study sessions with other people or simulating the experience (Nov-19-2020)

 ### Reference Info 📌